AndrewHu-it/DI-Project/Course Sections/cognitive capacities; parsing the categories and terms of description (e.g., memory, reasoning, planning, conceptual abstraction, creative imagination, etc.).md

+***Questions of various definitions of intelligence:***
+Despite the specific definition we use, seem to be common themes (memory, etc) and a gradation of abilities:
+>[! definitions of intelligence]
+>Psychology Textbook: intelligence is the ability to learn from experience, solve problems, and use knowledge to adapt to new situations.
+>
+>Section on various definitions of intelligence:https://en.wikipedia.org/wiki/Intelligence ==have each of the people we interview provide a definition of intelligence==

 What we want to do here is simply to introduce these terms, show why they are relevant through preliminary examples, and explain how we are going to explore them more later.

 Auto Associative Memory -- This is clearly important in Biological Systems